 The acolytes of St. B's are children, youth, and adults who are trained to assist the priests during worship services on Sunday mornings.
 They are trained by the vergers to light and extinguish candles at the altar, as well as participate in the processional and recessional, and receive the offerings from the ushers.
 Lay eucharistic ministers are lay people who assist the clergy in the administration of Holy Communion.
 They also lead parts of the service, especially the Prayers of the People.

 Pre-COVID, during communion at each of our Sunday services, teams of two intercessors stand behind kneelers on either side of the altar rail.
 They offer appropriate prayers of thanksgiving and petition and often lay hands on those who come forth.
-The in-person intercessors are currently on break.
+Look for a return of our intercessors this summer.

-Upon arriving for worship at St. B's, the ushers and greeters are probably the first people encountered as they stand at the entrance to the sanctuary.
+Upon arriving for worship at St. B's, the ushers are often the first people encountered as they stand at the entrance to the sanctuary.
 Ushers are volunteers who hand out worship bulletins before services, assist with the offertory and communion, and occasionally pass out extra publications after services.
-The Greeters sole responsibility is to welcome people, especially newcomers and visitors.